Jham386/git_example/README.md

 # git_example
-For Computational Physics, made to show git skills
+For Computational Physics, made to show git skills.
+README shows what your repository is for and what it contains.